Laryngeal Vibration as a Treatment for the Voice Disorder Spasmodic Dysphonia

 Laryngeal Dystonia (LD) - also called spasmodic dysphonia - is a voice disorder that leads to strained or choked speech.
 Current therapeutic options for treating LD are very limited.
 LD does not respond to conventional speech therapy and is treated primarily with Botulinum toxin injections to provide temporary symptom relief.
 There is no cure for LD.

-Vibro-tactile stimulation of the larynx – A novel, non-invasive behavioral therapy to treat the voice symptoms of LD
+Vibro-tactile stimulation to treat the voice symptoms of LD

-A clinical trial study to assess the longitudinal effects of VTS
+A clinical trial to assess the longitudinal effects of VTS

 In a second research study also funded by the National Institutes of Health, we investigated systematically the possible longer-term benefits of this approach for improving the voice symptoms of people with LD.
-Study participants administered VTS at home by themselves for up to 8 weeks.
+Study participants administered VTS at home for up to 8 weeks.
 In addition, researchers assessed their voice quality and monitored the corresponding neurophysiological changes in the brain using electroencephalography in the laboratory at the beginning, in the middle and at the end of the VTS in-home training.
-The findings of this study showed that up to 57% of participants showed a 30% improvement or more in an objective voice measure (Cepstral Peak Power) or a reduction in perceived voice effort.
-The results inform patients and clinicians about the possible impact of this therapeutic approach.
+The main findings were that up to 57% of participants showed a meaningful improvement in an objective voice measure (Cepstral Peak Power) or a reduction in perceived voice effort.
+These results inform patients and clinicians about the possible impact of this therapeutic approach.
 It promotes the development of wearable VTS devices that would enlarge the available therapeutic arsenal for treating voice symptoms in LD.
+The first findings of this longitudinal study are published in the open-access journal Frontiers of Neurology

 This study has been registered at ClinicalTrials.gov ID: NCT03746509